oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 Section 3.6 of the  [SCIM spec](https://www.rfc-editor.org/rfc/rfc7644#section-3.6), tells us that service providers may choose to permanently delete users with a 204 (No Content).
 If no user with the specified ID is found, the server returns a 404 (Not found).

+When a user leaves an organization, some identity providers will delete that user entirely.
+Revoking the user's access to all applications is an essential component of securely offboarding them.
+Additionally, when an enterprise purchases a subscription plan for a SaaS app with a limited number of seats, they expect that removing a user from that app will free up a seat in their license for another user to gain access.

+Deleting accounts of removed users can help your application comply with data retention regulations.
+Over time, storing and backing up information every user who has ever used your app, instead of only tracking active accounts, can get expensive in both storage costs and backup/restore process duration.

 ```
 // Delete Users
 // DELETE: /Users/:userId